Who Went Home On ‘The Challenge XXX: Dirty 30’ Episode 11? [Spoilers]

 - Team 4 – Nelson, Cara Maria, Leroy, and Jemmye

-Because of the odd numbers, one girl and one guy would be left out and sent directly to The Presidio.
+Because of the odd numbers, one girl and one guy were left out and sent directly to The Presidio.
 Those players were Dario and Veronica.
-The fastest team to get across tonight won the challenge and they get to vote one girl and one guy into the elimination challenge.
+The fastest team to get across tonight won the challenge and they got to vote one girl and one guy into the elimination challenge.

 Tonight on #TheChallengeXXX we're combining heights and water.
 Who will make it out dry?